 Colors: Midnight Maroon

 Weight: 66 pounds.
 59.5 pounds with the battery removed.

 Warranty: 4-year/20,000-mile warranty against manufacturing defects in materials or workmanship on its frame, battery, motor, controller, and display.
 The NuVinci hub, fork, and wheels are warrantied for 2 years.

 Service & Repairs: EVELO offers several ways to work on service and repairs in the video below.

-Stay tuned for part 2 of the EVELO Delta X review with info on the ride characteristics, the range test, pros, cons, and overall thoughts!
+Now checkout part 2 of the EVELO Delta X review with info on the ride characteristics, the range test, pros, cons, and overall thoughts!